XiaowoXuSAR/SPSD/README.md

 # SPSD
-The ship-sea-land panoptic segmentation dataset (SSDD) will be available after the paper is accepted.
+The ship-sea-land panoptic segmentation dataset (SPSD) will be available after the paper is accepted.